Distributed Load Balancing with Workload-Dependent Service Rates: Convergence to the Fluid Model

 where

 \end{remark}

-Theorem~\ref{thm: converge to fluid model} shows the stochastic recursive inclusion can be seen as a noisy discretization of a solution to the differential inclusion \eqref{eq: differential inclusion}: $\{\bar{\bY}^{(c)}\}$ ``track" a solution with probability 1.
-In addition, Theorem~\ref{thm: converge to fluid model} implies the existence of an absolutely continuous solution to the differential inclusion \eqref{eq: differential inclusion} {on $[0, T]$.
-For proof of the existence of the global solution, i.e., on $[0,\infty)$, see Appendix \ref{apx: existence of solution}. }
+Theorem~\ref{thm: converge to fluid model} shows the stochastic recursive inclusion can be seen as a noisy discretization of the differential inclusion \eqref{eq: differential inclusion}: $\{\bar{\bY}^{(c)}\}$ ``track" a solution with probability 1 on every finite horizon.
+For proof of the existence of the global solution, i.e., on $[0,\infty)$, see Appendix \ref{apx: DI}

 While the differential inclusion allows for arbitrary tie-breaking in routing decisions, the set of feasible routing decisions in a solution to the differential inclusion is in fact quite constrained by the requirement that the solution be absolutely continuous.
 This is due to the self-correcting feature of the policy.
 For instance, consider a scenario with one frontend and two identical backends, both starting with zero workloads.
 If the frontend initially routes unequal flows to the backends, the backend receiving more flow will accumulate more workloads, resulting in a lower gradient and making it less attractive to the frontend.
-When jobs are discrete, the system state will oscillate around the equal-gradient curve, where both backends have the same gradient (see Appendix \ref{apx: simulation} for simulations). {However, in the fluid model, when we model jobs as infinitely divisible continuous flows, the system always stays on the equal gradient curve.
+When jobs are discrete, the system state will oscillate around the equal-gradient curve, where both backends have the same gradient. {However, in the fluid model, when we model jobs as infinitely divisible continuous flows, the system always stays on the equal gradient curve.
 To do so, in the one-frontend-two-backends example, the differential inclusion must pick the unique routing proportions $(x_{1,1}(t), x_{1,2}(t)) \in X_1((N_1(t), N_2(t)))$ that produce a drift tangent to the equal-gradient curve.
 The routing proportions $\bx_1(t)$ in the differential inclusion can be interpreted as a ``local'' time-average of the routing proportions $\bx_1^{(c)}(i)$ of the stochastic recursive inclusion. }

-In the following lemma, we connect the equilibrium point of the dynamical system \eqref{eq: differential inclusion} with the optimal solution to the fluid optimization problem.
+In the following lemma, we show that the equilibrium of the dynamical system \eqref{eq: differential inclusion} coincides with the unique optimal solution to the fluid optimization problem.